What’s on in Malaga in November

 November welcomes a long list of musical and dance events in Malaga and as usual, there’s something for all tastes and budgets:

-And if you prefer your dancing in tutus, classical ballet fans are in for a treat when the Russian National Ballet performs The Nutcracker at the Cervantes Theatre.
-29 November at 8pm.
+Another homage to Tchaikovsky, this time in the form of one of the world’s most famous ballets.
+Performed by the Russian National Ballet on Sunday 28 November at 8pm.
 Tickets from €15 here.
 This makes a good pre-Christmas evening out – take in the Christmas lights and then see the ballet.

 What’s on in Malaga in November – art exhibitions